petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 ## Dual clock solution

 The first optimization is based on the following observation.
 The Tensil RTL block is clocked at 100MHz.
 (We could clock it higher, but for the purpose of this tutorial let’s assume this is our maximum clock.)
 The Tensil block DRAM0 and DRAM1 ports are connected to AXI interfaces on the ZYNQ block.
 The instruction port is indirectly connected to the AXI on the ZYNQ block via AXI DMA.
-ZYNQ UltraScal+ AXI ports support up to 333MHz and a maximum of 128 bits of width.
+ZYNQ UltraScal+ AXI ports support up to 333MHz and the maximum width of 128 bits.
 This gives us the opportunity to introduce a second clock domain for 333MHz while at the same time making the Tensil AXI ports wider.

 The following diagram shows how this may work in a simpler 100MHz to 400MHz, 512- to 128-bit conversion.
 Each clock in the Tensil clock domain would pump one 512-bit word in or out.
 This would match 4 clocks in the ZYNQ clock domain with 512-bit word split to or composed from 4 128-bit words.